agmt92/kickstarter-pledges-treamap-d3/README.md

-# US GDP Visualization
+# Kickstarter Pledges Visualization

-This project visualizes the US GDP data using a treemap chart with D3.js.
+This project visualizes Kickstarter pledges data using a treemap chart with D3.js.
 The data is sourced from JSON files hosted on GitHub and includes Kickstarter funding data, movie sales data, and video game sales data.

 ## Table of Contents